TomasHubelbauer/lyrics/README.md

 - Electron doesn't ship with `fetch` despite shipping with Node
   - Current Electron ships with new enough Node it should have built-in `fetch`
   - See https://github.com/electron/electron/issues/37493
-- The text shadow remains visible even after changing the text
+- The text shadow/opacity ghost remains visible even after changing the text
   - This is some sort of an issue with Electron because it is for the most part fixable by reloading the page (vast majority of reloads clear the shadow)
   - Clearing the text before updating it did not help